katahiromz/RunInLang/README.txt

 1. Double-click file "RunInLang.exe".
 2. Specify a program name or command line.
 Or you can drop the target program file onto this program.
 3. Specify a language.
-4. Click [OK] button.
+4. Click [Run] button.
 The command line will be executed in the specified language.

 ## Caution